 Both as a writer and as editor of EarthLines magazine, it has become clear to me that writing about nature, place and the environment, and about the complex heart of our relationship with the rest of the natural world – ‘nature writing’ and ‘ecoliterature’ are inadequate labels, and yet no other satisfactory term really exists – is also associated with its own very specific challenges, pitfalls and opportunities.
 And yet there are very few serious and intensive opportunities to learn or hone the craft in the context of a one-to-one personal mentoring relationship.

 And so I am now offering an online/ distance learning course in writing about nature, place and the environment.
-It will be aimed at writers who want to develop and add new dimensions to their practice, as well as educators and activists who want to bring additional depth and skill to their writing.
-As well as honing the craft and practice of writing, the course will also explore the inspirations for it.
-In this sense the course is aimed at taking us beyond traditional ‘nature writing’ and into a deeper exploration of the complexities of our relationship with the natural world.
+It is open to writers who want to develop and add new dimensions to their practice, and also to educators and activists who want to bring additional depth and skill to their writing.
+As well as honing the craft and practice of writing, the course will explore the inspirations for it, and the emergence and expression of our own wild selves.
+In this sense, it is aimed at taking us beyond traditional ‘nature writing’ and into a deeper exploration of the complexities of our relationship with the natural world.

-We will cover the following subject areas, among others:
+We cover the following subject areas, among others:

 – What is ‘nature writing’, and what it is for?